Tired of paying fees when making trades in Canada? Wealthsimple might have finally come up with a solution to this.

 Use Wealthsimple Trade if:

-- You only want to invest in stocks or ETFs as that is all you can trade.
+- You mainly want to invest in stocks or ETFs traded on Canadian or American exchanges

 - You are a new Do-It-Yourself (DIY) investor.

-- You only have a small amount to invest since there are $0 minimum balance required.
+- You only have a small amount to invest since there is $0 minimum balance required.